-Our ESG reporting approach
+Our ESG Reporting Approach

-Our ambition is to lead India CPG on ESG to create Enterprise value.
+Our ambition is to lead India Consumer Packaged Good industry on ESG to create Enterprise value.

-To achieve that ambition, we need to make sure we are doing business the right way, from grain to glass.
+To achieve that ambition, we need to make sure we are doing business the right way, from grain-to-glass.
 That means thinking about the long-term value and impacts we create, and the risks and opportunities of our operating environment and business model.
 It also means ensuring we are proud of what we do at work, at home and in our communities.